With Kindle Direct Publishing (KDP), you can self-publish your book on Amazon and start making money in as little as 24 hours.

 If you don’t have a well-established network, you can leverage your email list, like Kevin Kruse (a New York Times bestselling author) explains in this video:

-When you reach out to people in your network, explain what’s expected of them as your street team members:
+When you reach out to people in your network, explain what’s expected of them.
+Ensure they understand what it means to be a member of your street team:

 - Explain they are to read an advanced reader copy of the book and prepare a review to post at the beginning of the launch.